• Organisation

 The Blackburn South Cottages was established by the Mission of St James and St John in 1963.
 There were about 16 children in each cottage, but by the 1980s there were about 6 children with ‘cottage parents’.
 By this time Blackburn Cottages mostly housed older children with challenging behaviours.
 The campus at Blackburn became known as Blackburn Family Services in the 1980s, and closed in 1988.

-The Blackburn South Cottages in Highfield Avenue was established by the Mission of St James and St John, opening on 6 October 1963.
-The Cottages provided modern accommodation for: 'boys and girls from broken homes and those marred by family crisis or tragedy'.
+The Blackburn South Cottages on the corner of Highfield Avenue and Branksome Grove were established by the Mission of St James and St John, opening on 6 October 1963.
+The Cottages provided modern accommodation for: ‘boys and girls from broken homes and those marred by family crisis or tragedy’.
+The Cottages were designed and built in line with the then-current ideas about child welfare, to replace the congregate care facilities run by the Mission, like St Agnes’ and St Nicholas’ in Glenroy.

 Cottages were initially run according to a congregate care model with matrons overseeing each cottage, and meals for all children being prepared in a central kitchen.